developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

 ## VI.
 Switch Layouts

-This section explains the program logic involved with switching layouts with Android intents when focus of an input field changes.
+This section explains the program logic involved when switching layouts with Android intents when focus of an input field changes.

 > For programming guidance, see [Enterprise Keyboard APIs](/enterprise-keyboard/latest/guide/apis). <br>
 > For changing layouts through DataWedge, see the [DataWedge EKB configuration guide](/datawedge/latest/guide/utilities/ekb/).